Common DWDM Solutions for A Secured Network

 When your network can form a ring topology, optical channel shared protection ring architecture is a cost-effective and secure choice.
 Take three-point ring network as an example.
 Business from one site can be transited clockwise or counterclockwise to another site.
 In this case, if the optical fiber between two sites cut, the business can run normally by sending the data in the opposite direction to the destination.

 It seems irrational to add another same configuration to the solution.
 However, it is highly applicable when the budget is adequate with excess fibers.
 The purpose is that the link, once being broken, can be switched onto the excess allocated capacity in certain time to ensure the normal work.
-It is viable to use the excess redundant portion of the network to provide network capacity in the event of a failure or fault, especially in Point-to-Point DWDM network, as the failure of equipment, fiber or nodes is not a rarity, sometimes resulting in a huge loss in revenue.
-Moreover, it is more effective that OLP (Optical Line Protection), also, more expensive.
+It is viable to use the excess redundant portion of the network to provide network capacity in the event of a failure or fault, especially in point-to-point DWDM solution, as the failure of equipment, fiber or nodes is not a rarity, they sometimes result in a huge loss in revenue.